Ricotta, mozzarella, Parmesan, eggs, parsley, manicotti pasta, and spaghetti sauce come together to create this irresistible Manicotti Recipe.

 Every good Manicotti Recipe starts with the right ingredients.
 And yeah, you can totally play around with things, but this combo is my tried-and-true.

-• Eggs: Keeps the filling from becoming a cheese puddle.
+Eggs: Keep the filling from becoming a cheese puddle.
 Crucial.

-• Spaghetti Sauce: Whether you’re making your own or going with a jar, just pick something you love.
+Spaghetti Sauce: Whether you’re making your own or going with a jar, just pick something you love.
+Want to try homemade?
+This easy marinara sauce recipe is a great place to start.

 Step 1: Cook the Pasta